 For this blog post I have decided to feature an amazing portrait artist that has worked with LAAFA for many years now, Christina Ramos.
-Christina specializes in figurative realism and her work has been shown in places like Santa Paula Museum of Art, San Diego Museum of the Living Artist many more galleries and museums throughout the United States.
+Christina specializes in figurative realism and her work has been shown in places like the Santa Paula Museum of Art, San Diego Museum of the Living Artist, and many more galleries and museums throughout the United States.
 This fall quarter, Christina will be teaching a Still Life and Portraiture Painting class in acrylics.
-Normally these types of classes are done with oil paints, but it wasn’t until I was having a conversation with one of Christina’s former students who was looking to sign up for her class when I realized how much of a big deal it was that Christina was using acrylics for the class.
+Normally these types of classes are done with oil paints, but it wasn’t until I was having a conversation with one of Christina’s former students who was looking to sign up for her class that I realized how much of a big deal it was that Christina was using acrylics for the class.
 Even though the main reason may be because of its affordability, the manipulation of textures that are created in her artworks with a fast-drying type of paint is what fascinates us the most.

 Tell us a bit about yourself, when did you first know you wanted to become an artist?

 When I was five, and painted in my kindergarten class.
 They only allowed us to use only one color, mine was yellow.
 I painted a sun.
 I was horribly disappointed in my lack of color selection.
 I always wanted to be an artist, however, I always compared my skill, or perceived lack thereof, to everyone around me.
 When I was young I was I felt I was pretty good but by the time I reached High School, I felt inferior to those around me, and began to concentrate on drafting instead.

 What is your preferred method or medium?

 I never picked up a paint brush until I was 30 years old and at home raising my four children.
 In high school and college, I only drew.
 Once I started painting, I knew I had found my passion.
 Drawing was always so tedious for me.
 Using such a small tool was so time consuming and results were slow.
 With painting I could cover so much ground in such a short period of time and quickly see if my concept was going to work.